Group Leaders: John R

 We walk between 5 and 8 miles to explore various archaeological and industrial sites in the area.
-Recent visits have included the following Dartmoor locations; Lee Moor tramway, Wheal Emma leat, Ditsworthy Warren House (as seen in Warhorse), Wheal Jewel & Wheal Betsy, Haytor quarries & tramway and Heatree Roundhouse.
+Recent visits have included the following Dartmoor locations; Lee Moor tramway, Wheal Emma leat, Ditsworthy Warren House (War Horse), Wheals Jewel & Betsy, Haytor quarries & tramway and the Heatree Roundhouse.
 We have also been further afield to Morewellham Quay, Bodmin quarries, the St Austell China Clay Museum and the Calborne King Edward Mine Museum.

 We go fully equipped for walking on Dartmoor and district (notorious for it’s changeable and unpredictable weather); we take a packed lunch and drinks to sustain us.
 We can be on the remote open moorland, in woodland or secluded river valleys.
 The walking is easy or moderate but occasionally strenuous, but is always amazing whatever the weather.

 Please note that this is not primarily a walking group as there are other such groups within Plymouth U3A.
 Everyone in the group is encouraged to research and lead walks, but you don’t have to be an expert to enjoy MUD!